January 6, 2025

 • Only a few lower leaves are yellowing.

-• The plant appears healthy otherwise.
+• The plant is healthy apart from this.

 Solution: